 - ribs: rib-within-a-rib appearance, noted particularly in the middle and anterior portions of the ribs

 - extremities: widening/expansion of the metacarpal and metatarsal shafts

 - premature fusion of the epiphyses

 - extramedullary hematopoiesis

 History and etymology

-Named for the Greek word for "sea" (θάλασσα - thálassa), Cooley and Lee described bone abnormalities and severe anaemia with associated splenomegaly in 1921 5.
+Named for the Greek word for "sea" (θάλασσα - thálassa), as the condition is more prevalent in those living around the Mediterranean Sea e.g. Italians, Greeks, etc. Cooley and Lee described bone abnormalities and severe anemia with associated splenomegaly in 1921 5.

 - 1. Cohen AR, Galanello R, Pennell DJ et-al. Thalassemia.
 Hematology Am Soc Hematol Educ Program.
 2004;2004 (1): 14-34. doi:10.1182/asheducation-2004.1.14 - Pubmed citation

 - 2. Galanello R, Origa R. Beta-thalassemia.
 Orphanet J Rare Dis.
 2010;5 (1): 11. doi:10.1186/1750-1172-5-11 - Free text at pubmed - Pubmed citation

 - 3. Aster JC.
 Robbins Basic Pathology.
 Saunders.
 (2012) ISBN:1437717810.
 Read it at Google Books - Find it at Amazon